cultuurnet/stoplight-docs-uitpas/docs/terminology.md

 One who holds an UiTPAS, the end-user of an UiTPAS, identified by an UiTPAS number.

+## Group pass

+Similar to a passholder, but issued to a group of people in specific circumstances, identified by an UiTPAS number.

 ## UiTPAS Event

 Certain actions within UiTPAS are linked to specific events, for example when [registering a ticket sale](./registering-ticket-sales.md) at a discounted UiTPAS tariff.